-Washington State Legislature

-Support Health Care Authority budget asks that align with whole-person health (e.g., prir nary care payment reform).

-Washington state HCA should consider supporting a State Plan Amendment for coverage of the National Diabetes Prevention Program (see Case for Coverage resources for states engaging in coverage policies for the National Diabetes Prevention Program)

-Consider requiring health plans that offer coverage in Washington to use the Washington HealthCare Authority's transparent standardized prior authorization criterion for medications for diabetes and/or prediabetes based on most recent clinical guidelines.

-Schools

-Follow American Diabetes's Association' Guide for School Personnel on how t o support s tudents with dia abetes.

-Provide education to nurses and staff on diabetes, diabetes management, and how to provide insulin to support students.

-• Provide virtual and asynchronous education opportunities for school staff to learn about diabetes who may not be able to attend in-person training.

-Engage with children, adolescents, parents, and school staff to support the development of educational lifestyle health programs for children and adolescents with diabetes or at risk for diabetes. ^{Ixiv}

-Provide healthy food options in cafeteria for school meals and in school vending machines for students to access.
-Ixv

-Dentists and Dental Clinics

-Follow American Dental / Association s recomm endations o on providing dental care to patients with dia abetes or most up dated clinio al guidanc: e.

-Follow International Consensus Report guidelines for management of periodontal disease among patients with diabetes.

-Inform patients with diabetes: they are at increased risk for oral complications (dry and/or burning mouth, fungal infections, poorer wound healing) and serious systemic complications (cardiovascular and kidney disease); successful periodontal therapy may have a positive impact on these factors.
-Ixvi

-Consult with the Patient's Primary Care Provider (PCP) prior to oral interventions and/or surgery to avoid hypoglycemia and to consider its potential impact on the patient's ability to eat (e.g., delayed wound healing).^{Ixvii}

-Ensure the Electronic Dental Record is current with lab values and medications.
+Schools Follow American Diabetes's Association' Guide for School Personnel on how to support stud with diabetes. ents Provide education to nurses and staff on diabetes, diabetes management, and how to provide insulin to support students.
+Provide virtual and asynchronous education opportunities for school staff to learn a diabetes who may not be able to attend in-person training. bout Engage with children, adolescents, parents, and school staff to support the development of educational lifestyle health programs for children and adolescents with diabetes or at risk for diabetes.
+Ixiv r Provide healthy food options in cafeteria for school meals and in school vending machines for students to access.
+IXV or Dentists and Dental Clinics Follow American Dental Association's recommendations on providing dental care to patient with diabetes or most updated clinical guidance. ts Follow International Consensus Report guidelines for management of periodontal disease among patients with diabetes.
+Inform patients with diabetes: they are at increased risk for oral complications (dry and/or burning mouth, fungal infections, poorer wound healing) and serious systemic complication (cardiovascular and kidney disease); successful periodontal therapy may have a positive impon these factors. xvi Consult with the Patient's Primary Care Provider (PCP) prior to oral interventions and/or sur to avoid hypoglycemia and to consider its potential impact on the patient's ability to eat (e. delayed wound healing). xvii lacksquare Ensure the Electronic Dental Record is current with lab values and medications.
 Screen patients to determine if they are being evaluated by a PCP at least once a year.
-If not, encourage the patient to schedule an appointment or refer them to establish care with a PCP.

-- If not previously established, consider establishing referral pathways in Electronic Dental Record - Screen patients for tobacco use.
-Provide tobacco cessation support to patients who use tobacco or refer to a PCP. - Offer dental rehabilitation to restore adequate mastication for proper nutrition. ^{Ixviii}

-Consider establishing and maintaining a disease registry of all patients with diabetes and periodontal disease to identify and close gaps in care. ^{Ixix}

-Eye Care Professionals and Clinics

-Follow the American Optometry Association's most recent guidelines on eye care for patients with diabetes, or more up to date clinical guidance ^{lxx}

-Develop a system to identify patients with diabetes.
+If no encourage the patient to schedule an appointment or refer them to establish care with a PCO.
+If not previously established, consider establishing referral pathways in Electronic D. Record.
+CP.
+Screen patients for tobacco use.
+Provide tobacco cessation support to patients who use tob or refer to a PCP. acco Offer dental rehabilitation to restore adequate mastication for proper nutrition. [xviii] Consider establishing and maintaining a disease registry of all patients with diabetes and periodontal disease to identify and close gaps in care.
+Ixix Eye Care Professionals and Clinics Follow the American Optometry Association's most recent guidelines on eye care for patier with diabetes, or more up to date clinical guidance lxx ıts Develop a system to identify patients with diabetes.

-Provide early detection and timely treatment of diabetes-related eye diseases such as diabetic retinopathy, glaucoma, and cataracts.^{bxi}

-Educate patients with diabetes on the effectiveness of healthy eating and exercise in delaying the onset or preventing type 2 diabetes, and the benefits of glucose and blood pressure control in reducing risk of onset and progression of diabetic retinopathy.
+Provide early detection and timely treatment of diabetes-related eye diseases such as diabetic retinopathy, glaucoma, and cataracts. lxxi Educate patients with diabetes on the effectiveness of healthy eating and exercise in delaying the onset or preventing type 2 diabetes, and the benefits of glucose and blood pressure control in reducing risk of onset and progression of diabetic retinopathy.
 Collaborate with other members of the healthcare team to ensure comprehensive diabetes care to allow for timely adjustments to treatment plans and facilitating the sharing of essential information about the patient's health status.
 Screen patients for tobacco use.
 Provide tobacco cessation support to patients who use tobacco or refer to a Primary Care Provider (PCP).